universal-ctags/ctags/docs/tracking.rst

   2. prepare exuberant SVN repo: a local git repo clone from exuberant svn tree.

-    The original clone is already part of fishman tree.
+    The original clone is already part of exuberant tree.

     To initialize your git repository with the required subversion information do ::